carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

       7. Verify that the target file matches the expected size and hash.
       8. Request the metadata blocks.
       9. Restore the metadata.
-   3. The block manager will respond to block requests, caching the blocks extracted from volumes in memory.
+   3. The `BlockManager` will respond to block requests, caching the blocks extracted from volumes in memory.
 It starts by computing which blocks and volumes are needed during the restore and how many times each block is needed from each volume.
 This is used to automatically evict cache entries when they are no longer needed to keep the footprint of the cache low.
       1. If the requested block is in the cache (in memory), it will respond with the block from the cache.
-      2. If the requested block is not in the cache (in memory), it will request the block from the volume manager.
+      2. If the requested block is not in the cache (in memory), it will request the block from the `VolumeManager`.
 When receiving the block from the volume cache, it will notify all of the pending block requests.
 If the number of pending requests is lower than the number of times the block is needed, it will store the block in the cache.
 Otherwise, the block will be discarded.
-It will also notify the volume manager when the volume can be evicted from the cache.
+It will also notify the `VolumeManager` when the volume can be evicted from its cache.
-   4. The volume manager will respond to volume requests, caching the volumes on disk.
-The block manager is keeping count of the number of times each block is needed and will notify the volume manager when a volume can be evicted from the cache.
+   4. The `VolumeManager` will respond to volume requests, caching the volumes on disk.
+The `BlockManager` is keeping count of the number of times each block is needed and will notify the `VolumeManager` when a volume can be evicted from the cache.
       1. If the volume is in the cache (on disk), it will request the block to be extracted from the volume.
       2. If the volume is not in the cache (on disk), it will request the volume to be downloaded.
 Once the volume is downloaded, it will request the block to be extracted from the volume.
-   5. The volume downloader will download the volume.
+   5. The `VolumeDownloader` will download the volume.
       1. Receive a volume request.
       2. Download the volume.
       3. Send the downloaded volume to the volume decryptor.
-   6. The volume decryptor will decrypt the volume.
+   6. The `VolumeDecryptor` will decrypt the volume.
       1. Receive a volume.
       2. Decrypt the volume.
       3. Send the decrypted volume to the volume cache.
-   7. The volume decompressor will decompress the volume.
+   7. The `VolumeDecompressor` will decompress the volume.
       1. Receive a volume.
       2. Extract the block from the volume.
       3. Verify that the block matches the expected size and hash.
       4. Send the extracted block to the block cache.

-The flow is visualized in the following diagram:
+The flow is visualized in the following diagram.
+Each number on the arrows represents the order of the messages sent between the processes for a single request:

 ```mermaid
 flowchart LR;